 “The very first thing I want you to do when you check into your Airbnb,” Clark says, “is to take video and photos of everything.
 Pay special attention if it looks like anything in your rental is damaged or there might be something missing.
 Then do the same thing right before you check out.”

-By documenting the state of your vacation rental the moment you check in and just prior to your departure, you’re protecting yourself in case the owner later comes back and accuses you of theft or of damaging the unit.
+By documenting the state of your vacation rental the moment you check in and again just prior to your departure, you’re protecting yourself in case the owner accuses you of stealing from or of damaging the unit.

 It’s the same advice Clark has been giving for years when it comes to renting a car.

-Take, for example, the story of Renata Lambert, which is relayed on the consumer help site Elliott Advocacy.
+Take, for example, the story of Renata Lambert, which is recounted on the consumer help site Elliott Advocacy.

 Lambert, who lives in California, was accused by an Airbnb host of stealing a 42-inch television from a rental apartment in Warsaw, Poland.